Political leaders in Bengal celebrate 'Dol jatra' with fervour, says festival unites people | Entertainment

 Union minister of state for education Subhas Sarkar, however, hit a political note, stating that the 'gulal' (coloured powder) he smeared on people's faces was sourced from Uttar Pradesh Chief Minister Yogi Adityanath.

-''Let us hope 'sushan' (good governance) prevails in West Bengal and prosperous days are ahead for the state.
+''Let us hope 'sushasan' (good governance) prevails in West Bengal and prosperous days are ahead for the state.
 Adityanath ji made it possible in UP,'' he added.

 Ghosh, the BJP national vice-president, celebrated the festival of colours in his constituency.